Recombinant Proteins

 Maltose Binding Protein E.coli Recombinant, His Tag

-MBP is fused to a 24 amino acid His-tag at N-terminus & purified by proprietary chromatographic techniques.
+The MBP is linked to a 24 amino acid His-tag at its N-terminus and purified using proprietary chromatographic methods.

 Shipped with Ice Packs